"Medical specialists have a growing arsenal to bring relief to patients." — David quick, The Post and Courier

 Pain usually is a good thing.
 It is the body’s way of telling an individual something’s wrong.
 But often, pain signals go haywire and won’t shut off.
 Ever.

 That’s where interventional pain management, a discipline devoted to the diagnosis and treatment of pain-related disorders, can step in.
-The goals of IPM are to relieve, reduce or manage pain and improve a patient’s overall quality of life through minimally invasive techniques specifically designed to diagnose and treat painful conditions.
+The goals of IPM are to relieve, reduce, or manage pain and improve a patient’s overall quality of life through minimally invasive techniques specifically designed to diagnose and treat painful conditions.

 An array of pain management services is available in the Charleston area, including clinics at the Medical University of South Carolina and Roper St. Francis (see accompanying information).